Privacy Policy

 The data of subscribers to the Newsletter will be processed for the sole purpose of sending information about the activity of MAILCOMMS GROUP, as well as to inform them of news, promotions, events organized or discounts applicable to our products or services.

-MAILCOMMS GROUP will only process the data provided for the purposes described above and will not be further processed in a manner incompatible with those purposes.
-The personal data provided will be kept for the legal periods applicable in each case, taking into account the type of data, as well as the purpose of processing, provided that the user has not exercised his right of deletion.
-No automated decisions will be made on the basis of this profile.
+The personal data provided will be kept for the legal periods applicable in each case, taking into account the type of data, as well as the purpose of processing, as long as the user has not exercised his right of deletion.

 - Web user data: